oppia/oppia-web-developer-docs/Google-Summer-of-Code-2019.md

 **Notes**:
 * The proposal should include a clear analysis of how to get rid of Jinja for all pages.
-* This project may require some changes in the build process, because we currently sometimes use {% include %} just to have clearer dev processes.
+* This project may require some changes in the build process, because we currently sometimes use `{% include %}` just to have clearer dev processes.
 Good proposals will include a coherent analysis of how to deal with this issue, as well as the pros/cons of possible approaches.
 Some starting-point ideas are provided below, but there may be others:
     * re-build the finalized templates at release time, then serve them statically from then on (rather than try to re-construct them at every request).
 But how would we handle local development, where the changed files must be available immediately?
     * Look into stuff like ngInclude in Angular.
 But that might lead to too many calls to the server (even if only to retrieve static files).
 That said, we could cache the templates.
 * This project requires the usage of some kind of module bundling (webpack).
-We hope to have this completed prior to GSoC -- talk to @vojtechjelinek for more details.
+We hope to have this completed prior to GSoC -- please talk to **@vojtechjelinek** for more details.
 * In order to get rid of Jinja, we need to find alternative ways to handle all the GLOBALS variables that are currently sent to the frontend using Jinja.
-Work on this is currently ongoing at #5002 -- talk to @vojtechjelinek if you’d like to help with this.
+Work on this is currently ongoing at #5002 -- please talk to **@vojtechjelinek** if you’d like to help with this.

 ***